How Detailed Should Your Invention Disclosure Form Be?

 #3.
 Timely Assistance

-Ensuring quick assistance when there is any confusion will speed capture by innovators.
+Ensuring quick assistance when there is any confusion will speed capture by innovators. .
+In this context, the role of a skilled patent attorney in guiding the inventors becomes indispensable for effective invention disclosures.
 Often the inventors struggle with completing invention disclosures as they are not used to framing their contribution in the way.
 Make sure the inventors know where to seek help when they need it.
 Your organization can either appoint in-house personnel or outsource the task to IP professionals such as the patent attorney who drafts your patents.
 Establishing a good working relationship between the inventor and patent attorney will give the inventors insight into the essentials requirements for the invention capture.

 Tips for Effective Invention Disclosure: Ensuring quick and timely assistance